Donnane History, Family Crest & Coats of Arms

 The surname Donnane was first found in Shropshire where they held a family seat from very early times.

-Important Dates for the Donnane family
+Early History of the Donnane family

 This web page shows only a small excerpt of our Donnane research.
 Another 243 words (17 lines of text) covering the years 1086, 1199, 1200, 1234, 1437, 1440, 1514 and 1782 are included under the topic Early Donnane History in all our PDF Extended History products and printed products wherever possible.